cwchan0212/self-user-file/README.md

 ```

-4. Add "start": "nodemon server.js" in the "scripts" of package.json. **nodemon** is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
+### Step 4.
+Add "start": "nodemon server.js" in the "scripts" of package.json. nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.

 ```js
   "scripts": {